pragmapilot/z80/ROADMAP.md

 * Write a snippet with code exercising all the Z80 addressing modes

+* Write a snippet that fetches 2 ints from keyboard, adds them and prints the result back to the screen

 * Finish all Darryl Sloan tutorials (3 & 4)

 * Create a project that does not use `bin2tap` `-b` option (add the loader) and understand how the code can be manually copied to the memory and executed